 “Elemax 2600 AWB coating helped to move production quickly, so that we didn’t lose time.
 With its quick cure time, we were able to finish the project in eight weeks.”

 — Ash Botros, Manager of Development and Technology

 Looking toward the future

 In addition to achieving a tight timeline and accomplishing uninterrupted offsite-to-onsite building, Brock Commons represents a significant milestone in mass timber construction.
 The sustainable building material stores carbon dioxide, rather than emitting it.
 The carbon-trapping capabilities of Brock Commons can amount to taking 490 cars off the road for a year.

-Combined with this lighter carbon footprint, GE Elemax AWB solutions will help Brock Commons perform through wide-ranging weather conditions and stay flexible and resilient—setting the standard for other wood buildings for years to come.
+Combined with this lighter carbon footprint, Elemax AWB solutions will help Brock Commons perform through wide-ranging weather conditions and stay flexible and resilient—setting the standard for other wood buildings for years to come.

 Note: Performance results are those of reported accounts, and are not to be relied upon as typical or expected under any other circumstances.
 Performance results will vary depending upon a number of factors.
 Prospective customers should rely solely upon their own evaluative techniques to determine what results are attainable and optimal to their specific needs.